 Sometimes, brushing with too much force, or using a hard-bristled toothbrush can wear down your tooth enamel causing the dentinal tubules to be exposed, causing tooth sensitivity.
 Brushing your teeth in the wrong way can also lead to gum recession that can also cause tooth sensitivity due to exposure of the tooth root.
-Always make sure you are using a soft bristled toothbrush and the proper tooth brushing technique.
-If you have question about the proper way to brush your teeth, feel free to consult with Littleton Dentist- Dr. Greg Herzberg or the dental hygienist at Ken Caryl Dentistry.
+Always make sure you are using a soft-bristled toothbrush and the proper tooth brushing technique.
+If you have a question about the proper way to brush your teeth, feel free to consult with Littleton Dentist- Dr. Greg Herzberg, or the dental hygienist at Ken Caryl Dentistry.

 Cracked fillings or a cracked tooth can cause tooth sensitivity and/or toothache.

 Depending on how far the crack penetrates the tooth can cause more or less sensitivity to the affected tooth.
 Depending on how deep the crack is your dentist may suggest a restoration after evaluating your symptoms.